rezie/ansible-spark/README.md

 ## Quick Start

+There are a few files that needs to be prepared first

+1. `group_vars/all`
-- Edit the `group_vars/all` file to provide the Zookeeper's hostname and port
+  - Provide the Zookeeper's hostname and port
+  - Provide the ssh user that ansible should log in as
+2. `hosts`
-- Edit the `hosts` file to provide the host names for the masters and nodes
+  - Provide the host names for the masters and nodes
+3. `site.yml`
-- Edit the `site.yml` file to run the desired role
+  - Provide the name of the role(s) to be executed

-- Call `site.yml` via `ansible-playbook -i hosts site.yml`
+Then call `site.yml` via `ansible-playbook -i hosts site.yml`.
+You may be prompted to update your known_hosts file, if you have yet to `ssh` into the target hosts previously.